wmcbrine/PDCurses/vt/README.md

 https://www.gnu.org/software/screen/manual/html_node/Control-Sequences.html

 some of which are VT100 or VT200 or ANSI or xterm sequences.
-It assumes that 256 colors are available.
+It assumes that 256 colors are available,  though it can use full RGB on terminals that support it.

 This is a first pass.
 Much work remains to be done (see 'Caveats' below).